-As national practice lead, Andrew is responsible for the case management of all asbestos disease claims throughout the country.
+As head of asbestos litigation, Andrew is responsible for the case management of all asbestos disease claims throughout the country.
 Andrew has been involved with most of the firm’s big cases, with an impressive track-record of litigation up to and including the House of Lords.
 Regarded as highly professional, efficient, sensitive and thorough, Andrew aims to get the best possible outcome with the maximum amount of compensation for Thompsons' trade union clients.

 As well as handling his own case load across the North East and Cumbria, including many high-value mesothelioma claims and group claims, Andrew supervises the cases handled by other lawyers in the asbestos teams around the country.

 With 18 years’ specialist experience, Andrew has developed critical and comprehensive knowledge of asbestos-related disease, its progress and the options available to clients.
 Andrew deals quickly and sensitively with claims to try to reach settlement during the lifetime of his trade union clients.
 The average survival for clients with a malignant diagnosis is counted in months rather than years.